Schascha/utable/README.md

 | `onClickButtonRight` | function | -              | Callback function on right button click |
 | `onScroll`           | function | -              | Callback function on scroll             |
 | `onScrollend`        | function | -              | Callback function on scroll end         |

+## Styles

+The table is highly customizable and does not force you to embed styles.
+You can rewrite CSS classes or deactivate features, like buttons or overlay, via the module configuration.
+Just use it as you need it for your layout.

+You find a example here: [utable.css](docs/utable.css)